-Before a licence can be granted, DOE Marine Division must ensure that applications are subject to EIA where necessary.
+Before a licence can be granted, DAERA's Marine and Fisheries Division must ensure that applications are subject to EIA where necessary.
 The EIA Directive states that the effects of a project on the environment must be assessed in order to take account of concerns to protect human health, to contribute by means of a better environment to the quality of life, to ensure maintenance of the diversity of species and to maintain the reproductive capacity of the ecosystem as a basic resource for life.